 A United States person who has a financial interest in or signature authority over foreign financial accounts must file an FBAR if the aggregate value of the foreign financial accountsexceeds $10,000 at any time during the calendar year.
 Currently, FinCEN can only accept FBAR E-filings when one signature is required.

 How do I E-File an FBAR form?

-Click here, then follow the instructions to complete and file the FBAR on-line.
+Go to Individuals Filing the Report of Foreign Bank and Financial Accounts (FBAR), then follow the instructions to complete and file the FBAR on-line.